 For their efforts, Indira and Drew were honored as “Stars of Communication” at ASHA’s 2018 Convention.
 Drew also presented ASHA with the miniature Annie Award he carried to space and back.

-“I’m so proud to be a speech-language pathologist and to be part of the ASHA membership,” Indira says.
-“My CCCs helped me build the wonderful, amazing career I have today.”
+“I’m so proud and grateful to be a speech-language pathologist and to be part of the ASHA membership,” Indira says.
+“My CCCs helped me build a wonderful, varied, fulfilling career.”

 Indira Bhatnagar Feustel’s headshot is courtesy of alexreadphotography.com.